Leonie Fiebich: WNBA

 Fiebich playing for the New York Liberty on 8 September 2024.

 On 17 April 2020, the Los Angeles Sparks selected Fiebich with the 22nd overall pick in the 2020 WNBA draft.
 In May 2021, her player rights were traded to the Chicago Sky.
 In February 2023, her player rights were acquired by the New York Liberty in a four-team trade.

 In February 2024, Fiebich signed a rookie scale contract with the Liberty.
 She was named to the Liberty's starting lineup for the 2024 WNBA playoffs and broke the record for the most points scored by a Liberty player in their play-off debut with 21.
 For the season, she was named to the WNBA All Rookie Team.
 She helped the Liberty win the WNBA championship with a 3–2 Finals victory over the Minnesota Lynx.
 Fiebich had 13 points and seven rebounds in the game five 67–62 overtime win.

+In June 2026, Fiebich won the Commissioner's Cup with the New York Liberty.